0xbitcoin/tokenpool/README.md

  https://github.com/lwYeo/SoliditySHA3Miner/releases

-### BASIC SETUP  (needs Node8)
+### BASIC SETUP  (needs Node 8.10)
 1. npm install -g node-gyp
 1.1. sudo apt-get install build-essential

-You may need to do..
-1.2.sudo apt-get install python2.7
+You may need to do.. (depending on operating system and python version) 1.2.sudo apt-get install python2.7
 1.3.npm config set python python2.7

 2. npm install

-3. npm run webpack  #(to build the website files)
-4. rename 'sample.account.config.js' to 'account.config.js' and fill it with the pool's ethereum account data
+3. rename 'sample.account.config.js' to 'account.config.js' and fill it with the pool's ethereum account data (make two new accounts, one for minting one for payments and fill both with a small amount of ETH)

-5. install redis-server and make sure it is running
+4. install redis-server and start it with 'npm run redis' in another screen ('screen -S redis', ctrl+shift+A+D)

-6. Edit pool.config.js to your tastes
+5. Edit pool.config.js to your tastes (optional)

+6. Deploy two contracts (see the section below) and add their addresses to app/assets/contracts/DeployedContractInfo.json

-7. Edit the website files in /app  to change the look of the website
+7. Edit the website files in /app  to change the look of the website (optional)
+8. Install mongodb, make sure it is running as a daemon service
+9. 'npm run webpack'  #(to build the website files)
-8. npm run server #(or npm run server test for Ropsten test net)
+10. 'npm run server' #(or 'npm run server test 'for Ropsten test mode)

 ### CONFIGURING  - set up  account.config.js and pool.config.js